Pathoschild/Stardew.ModBuildConfig/README.md

 1.3:
 * Fixed non-default game paths on 32-bit Windows.
 * Removed support for SilVerPLuM (discontinued).
+* Removed support for overriding the target platform (never used).

 1.2:
 * Added support for non-default game paths on Windows by reading the registry.